tesrsrsf/hli_pnh_250702/README.md

 * Programs and scripts to assist the annotation process are also included in this repo.
 * Due to Internet issue, Zhang cannot access to GitHub
+* In `export` folder, the ending part of the file name indicates the annotator.